rdallet/gie-shiny-installation/Galaxy_proxy.md

 `/etc/init.d/nginx restart`

-Your Galaxy server should now be visible at `http://<your_ip>/` (if you receive a page with the message "502 Bad Gateway", ensure that your Galaxy server is running).
+Your Galaxy server should now be visible at `http://<your_ip>/` *(if you receive a page with the message "502 Bad Gateway", ensure that your Galaxy server is running).*

+*Note : Remember to restart nginx when you change something in the configuration files.*

-*Note : To improve the performances, you can follow the Section 2 of the [Dagobah Training nginx exercise](https://github.com/galaxyproject/dagobah-training/blob/2018-oslo/sessions/03-production-basics/ex3-nginx.md)*
+*Note : To improve the performances, you can follow the Section 2 of the [Dagobah Training nginx exercise](https://github.com/galaxyproject/dagobah-training/blob/2018-oslo/sessions/03-production-basics/ex3-nginx.md).*